 COMBUSTIBLE cladding on a block of flats in Atlantic Wharf is now set to be removed due to fire safety concerns.

-Galleon House, 119–245 Galleon Way, is a block of flats opposite Cardiff County Hall.
+Galleon House, 119–245 Galleon Way, is a block of flats opposite County Hall.
 Part of the building is currently clad in combustible timber.

 The Grenfell Tower fire in 2017, which killed 72 people, raised concerns across the UK about how combustible some cladding is, as well as other fire safety concerns.

-Although the timber cladding on Galleon House is different from the aluminium composite material responsible for the rapid spread of the fire on Grenfell Tower, fire safety concerns mean it will soon be replaced with non-combustible cladding.
+Although the timber cladding on Galleon House is different from the aluminum composite material responsible for the rapid spread of the fire on Grenfell Tower, fire safety concerns mean it will soon be replaced with non-combustible cladding.